 Cleopas and his companion immediately returned to tell other disciples about their encounter with Christ.
 A regular, ongoing time of sharing together our journey with Christ is part of the follow-up to the experience.
 Weekly, small-group meetings are open to all persons wanting to grow in accountability for their relationship with Christ.

-This article and the video below will tell you more about what the Emmaus experience is like.
+This article will tell you more about what the Emmaus experience is like.